ANCHOR MUSIC PUBLISHING GUIDELINES

 The following information and checklist will help to get your chart published quickly and accurately.

-____ Format in notation software – in ONE file with all parts.
+____ Format in notation software – preferred in ONE file with all parts, but one file per part accepted.
 Finale preferred; others accepted

 ____ Format separate vocal part with chord changes